Nytish/C-Mastery-Hub/README.md

 # C-Mastery-Hub
-All the content required to upgrade C++ latest standards with appropriate set of compile proof code examples
+A hub for mastering modern C++ development, providing a structured approach to upgrading C++ skills with practical, compile-proof code examples.